"The most difficult and complicated part of the writing process is the beginning."

 Business Goals, Marketing Goals, Content Goals: What's the Difference?

 Business goals reflect the big picture of your marketing – profitability, growth, etc. Marketing goals are measurable outcomes from your marketing strategies and tactics.
 Copywriting goals are “engagement” goals.
-This means creating audience engagement so you achieve the marketing (and business) goals!
+This means creating audience engagement so you achieve the higher goals.

 A Creative Brief bridges strategy with tactics.
-It lets the content creator know who’s consuming the content and what their motivations are.Your brief may not include all the following information.
-But it covers the four essentials.
+It lets the content creator know who’s consuming the content and what their motivations are.Your brief will cover these four essential areas.

 1. Your Content Strategy